vijaym2k6/vijaym2k6/README.md

 ### About

-I'm an undergraduate studying Computer Science (AIML) with a focus on building **AI-powered systems that solve real problems**.
+I'm an undergraduate studying Computer Science (AIML) at PES University with a focus on building **AI-powered systems that solve real problems**.
 My work centers on backend engineering, intelligent automation, and developer tooling—with an emphasis on reliability, safety, and clean architecture.

 I focus on building systems designed to run reliably, not just exist as demos.